Friday, 27 July 2018

 When we arrived in the car park who did we see but Jamie and Aisling, just arrived back from Half Dome, and James was inside the hotel.
 We checked in and all had restoring showers before a bite to eat in the bar and an early night.
 We all exchanged stories of our adventures.
 James, Jamie and Aisling had had a fantastic but very tiring ten hour walk up Half Dome, their photos were amazing.
 It was good that we were all safe back together.

-When Margaret and I discussed the events of the day later, we agreed that while we would not have wished it to happen, it had given us a unique insight into how amazing and dedicated the Park Rangers and volunteers are at their jobs.
+When Margaret and I discussed the events of the day later, and I thanked her again for all of her help, we agreed that while we would not have wished it to happen, it had given us a unique insight into how amazing and dedicated the Park Rangers and volunteers are at their jobs.

 Ponderosa Punch